apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 in the `$PATH` (`brew` is adding it to your `$PATH` automatically).
 However, this doesn't work if you want to compile from Xcode since Xcode is not passed the `$PATH`.

 If compiling from Xcode, you have **three options** to set the path of `protoc` that the plugin is going to use:

+* You can start Xcode by running `$ xed .` from the command line from the directory your project is located - this should make `$PATH` visible to Xcode.

 * Set an environment variable `PROTOC_PATH` that gets picked up by the plugin.
 Here are two examples of how you can achieve this: